Colic

 Refer a Patient

 Colic typically begins suddenly with nonstop crying.
 This can be very stressful for mom and dad.
-The good news is colic will go away on its own after once the baby is around 3 months to 6 months old.
+The good news is colic will go away on its own after once the baby is around three months to six months old.

-What are the signs and symptoms of Pediatric Colic?
+What are the signs and symptoms of colic?

 • Burping